dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 560. Subarray Sum Equals K.md

 ## Approach #1 Brute Force [Time Limit Exceeded]
 **Algorithm**

-The simplest method is to consider every possible subarray of the given numsnums array, find the sum of the elements of each of those subarrays and check for the equality of the sum obtained with the given kk.
-Whenver the sum equals $k$, we can increment the countcount used to store the required result.
+The simplest method is to consider every possible subarray of the given $nums$ array, find the sum of the elements of each of those subarrays and check for the equality of the sum obtained with the given kk.
+Whenver the sum equals $k$, we can increment the $count$ used to store the required result.

 ```java
 public class Solution {